-Go to www.irs.gov/FormW9 for instructions and the latest information.
+▶ Go to www.irs.gov/FormW9 for instructions and the latest information.

+Give Form to the requester.
+Do not send to the IRS.

-Befor Before you begin.
-For guidance related to the purpose of Form W-9, see Purpose of Form, below.
-1 Name of entity/individual.
-An entry is required.
-(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
-2 Business name/disregarded entity name, if different from above.
-Print or type.
+1 Name (as shown on your income tax return).
+Name is required on this line; do not leave this line blank.
+2 Business name/disregarded entity name, if different from above Print or type.
 Specific Instructions on page 3.
-3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered of only one of the following seven boxes.
-Individual/sole proprietor C corporation S corporation Partnership LLC.
-Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) .
-Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for classification of the LLC, unless it is a disregarded entity.
-A disregarded entity should instead check box for the tax classification of its owner.
-Other (see instructions) Trust/estate Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from Foreign Account Tax Compliance Act (FATCA) reporting code (if any) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax or and you are providing this form to a partnership, trust, or estate in which you have an ownership in this box if you have any foreign partners, owners, or beneficiaries.
-See instructions (Applies to accounts maintained outside the United States.)
-See 5 Address (number, street, and apt. or suite no.).
-See instructions.
-Requester's name a and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN)

-Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid backup withholding.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the following seven boxes.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ Trust/estate single-member LLC Exempt payee code (if any) t b ☐ Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
+Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ecif Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name and address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai . , your fire in appropriate box.
+The fire provided materiale name given on the avoid curity number reside withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, later.

-bid Social security number

-or a - -

-а or

-Employer identification number

-and -

-Note: If the account is in more than one name, see the instructions for line 1.
-See also What Name and Number To Give the Requester for guidelines on whose number to enter.

-Part II Certification

-Under penalties of perjury, I certify that:

-- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
-I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
-I am a U.S. citizen or other U.S. person (defined below); and - 4.
+However, for a alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, I or or 110 to account to in more than one harne, coe the method for into 1.7 lice coe 777 at 74 and and ridentification number Numb per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be is Se n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been r rvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) longer subject to backup withholding; and

+- 3. I am a U.S. citizen or other U.S. person (defined below); and - 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.